 What is testicular cancer?

-Testicular cancer is the second most common cancer in young men (aged 18 to 39) excluding non-melanoma skin cancer.
+Testicular cancer is not a common cancer but it is the second most common cancer in young men (aged 20 to 39) excluding non-melanoma skin cancer.

 Testicular cancer may cause no symptoms.
-The most common symptom is a painless swelling or a lump in a testicle.
+The most common symptom is a painless swelling or a lump in a testicle or a change in size or shape.

 Less common symptoms include: